Learn

 NAM Study: “In a nutshell, the combination of increased access to shale gas and the transmission lines that move that affordable energy to manufacturers across America meant 1.9 million jobs in 2015 alone.” (“Natural Gas Study: Energizing Manufacturing,” National Association of Manufacturers, 5/16)

-For Example, The Chemical Manufacturing Industry, The Single Largest Industrial Consumer Of Natural Gas, Has Invested Over $202 Billion In New Plant Capacity, Which Is “Is Predicted To Generate 786,000 Direct And Indirect Jobs By 2025”
+For Example, The Chemical Manufacturing Industry, The Single Largest Industrial Consumer Of Natural Gas, Has Invested Over Billions In New Plant Capacity That Has Created $292 Billion In New Economic Output And 786,000 Jobs By 2025

-According to the American Chemistry Council, “The chemical manufacturing industry, the single largest industrial consumer of natural gas, has invested over $202 billion in new plant capacity, in part because of the industry’s ability to access cheap gas, which has created a competitive advantage for the U.S. manufacturing sector.”
+According to the American Chemistry Council, the chemical manufacturing industry is the single largest industrial consumer of natural gas and has invested billions in new plant capacity, “in part because of the industry’s ability to access cheap gas, which has created a competitive advantage for the U.S. manufacturing sector.”
 “The chemical manufacturing industry, the single largest industrial consumer of natural gas, has invested over $202 billion in new plant capacity, in part because of the industry’s ability to access cheap gas, which has created a competitive advantage for the U.S. manufacturing sector.”
 (American Gas Association, et al, Letter to Members of the United States House of Representatives Committee on Energy & Commerce Subcommittee on Energy, 2/3/20)

 Jobs Flow from the oil and gas energy supply chain

-The Oil And Gas Energy Supply Chain Employs Over 600,000 Workers In All Fifty States, With Potential Growth To Over 750,000 By 2025
+The Oil And Gas Energy Supply Chain Employs Over 1 Million Workers In All Fifty States

 (Energy Equipment & Infrastructure Alliance, 2016)